bglick13/likurai/README.md

 It's worked on a bunch of super secret personal projects.
 That's the whole point of me making this library.

 I'm working on making some examples on traditional datasets (MNIST!) so you can have a real comparison, but until then, just take my word for it.

+**Requirements**

+- PyMC3
+- Theano
+- Numpy

+to run some of the examples you may need the following
+- Scikit-Learn
+- Keras
+- Matplotlib